cgslivre/Blade/readme.md

 This class has a couple of additional features not included with Laravel Blade v4.2

-	A 'development' mode which will not hash the filenames so you can quickly see where the errors are.
+- A 'development' mode which will not hash the filenames so you can quickly see where the errors are.
-	It will optionally strip whitespace, set strip_whitespace = true Supports the @set command - the brainchild of @alexdover Supports an @unset command
+- It will optionally strip whitespace, set strip_whitespace = true
+- Supports the @set command - the brainchild of @alexdover
+- Supports an @unset command

+**NB: The cache class is currently incomplete**

 ### Installation